archeofoss/archeofoss/2022/call-for-papers.md

 Please provide for each paper proposal the following information, in **English**:
 - Title of the proposal
 - Name of the selected panel
-- Full names of the author(s)
+- Full name(s) of the author(s)
-- Affiliation of the author(s)
+- Affiliation(s) of the author(s)
-- Email address of all authors(s)
+- Email address(es) of all authors(s)
-- Phone number of the correspondent author (**this information will not be published onine and should not be provided on the PR on Github**).
+- Phone number of the correspondent author (**this information will not be published online and should not be provided on the PR on Github**).
 - Proposal text (max.
 3000 characters)
 - An optional illustrative image, complete with copyright notice

-All proposals can be submitted by email at [info@archeofoss.org](mailto:info@archeofoss.org) or, preferrably, by creating a pull request at [https://github.com/archeofoss/archeofoss2022](https://github.com/archeofoss/archeofoss2022) and using the provided template.
+All proposals can be submitted by email at [info@archeofoss.org](mailto:info@archeofoss.org) or, preferrably, by creating a pull request at [https://github.com/archeofoss/archeofoss2022](https://github.com/archeofoss/archeofoss2022) and using the [provided template](https://github.com/archeofoss/archeofoss2022/blob/main/paper-proposal-template.md).

 **Texts and images should be released under CC BY-ND or other equally or more permissive licenses.**